malckhazar/bifrost/README.md

 # bifrost
-Programmable communication daemon
+Distributed low-latency messaging bus daemon

-Work in progress
+This project is in early (very early) stage.